dcronqvist/Arachne/README.md

 ## Protocol

-The Arachne protocol is a simple protocol that allows for clients to connect to an authorative server using some kind of identification, and will then allow the client and server to communicate with each other.
+The Arachne protocol is a simple protocol that allows for clients to connect to an authoritative server using some kind of identification, and will then allow the client and server to communicate with each other.
 This protocol is very simple and is primarily designed to be used in games, but could potentially be used in other applications as well.

 It uses UDP for all communication and allows for 4 different ways of communication: